omkarpawar1430/My-Data-Science-Notes/Data Science/Python/OOP/OOP.md

     [Polymorphism in Python - GeeksforGeeks](https://www.geeksforgeeks.org/polymorphism-in-python/)

-    Polymorphism in Python refers to the ability of objects to take on many forms or have multiple behaviors.
+   Polymorphism in Python refers to the ability of objects to take on many forms or have multiple behaviours.
 In simpler terms, it means that different objects can have the same method name, but behave differently based on the context in which they are called.

     For example, let's say we have a class called `Animal` with a method called `speak()`.
 We could then create two subclasses of `Animal` called `Dog` and `Cat`.
 Both `Dog` and `Cat` would inherit the `speak()` method from `Animal`, but they would implement it differently.
 The `Dog` class might define `speak()` as "woof", while the `Cat` class might define it as "meow".